Rohan-Kumar09/CS-230/README.md

 enriches her multicultural perspective.

 ![](Images/SaharKarimi.jpg) <br><br><br>
-Mohiyan Mahmud (Mohammed Mashnun Mahmud), originally from Dhaka, Bangladesh, is now studying in the Bay Area, California at <br>
+Mohiyan Mahmud (Mohammed Mashnun Mahmud), originally from Dhaka, Bangladesh, <br>
+is now studying in the Bay Area, California at California State University, <br>
-California State University, East Bay.
-Majoring in Computer Science, at an undergraduate level. <br>
+East Bay.
+Majoring in Computer Science, at an undergraduate level.
+Mohiyan <br>
-Mohiyan envisions to be a programmer and an entrepeneur, starting so by believing in the vision of Allergens and changing <br>
+envisions to be a programmer and an entrepeneur, starting so by believing in<br>
-the world of sensitivity in regards to nutrition. <br>
+the vision of Allergens and changing the world of sensitivity in regards to nutrition. <br>
 ![](Images/Mohiyan.jpeg)